LeonidSavtchenko/Astro/README.md

 ## Installation.

+System Requirements for ASTRO:
+•	The basic languages : C++, MATLAB older 2013 and Neuron 7.0
+•	Platform : Linux and Windows.
+•	Type of operation : Sequential and parallel (MPI) computing

 To work with Astro software the user needs to have Matlab and Neuron on the host computer, as well as Linux and NEURON on the remote computer.